 The City is committed to ensuring that on-street parking is managed effectively for short-term access in business districts.
 Recent studies have shown that between 30% and 40% of downtown, First Hill, Pioneer Square and Cherry Hill parking are typically used by vehicles with disabled parking placards.
 The tremendous amount of abuse of these placards limits access to legitimate permit holders and other parkers.

-SDOT and Seattle Police Department Parking Enforcement staff recently participated in a statewide workgroup led by the Department of Licensing (DOL).
+In 2013, SDOT and Seattle Police Department Parking Enforcement staff participated in a statewide workgroup led by the Department of Licensing (DOL).
 The workgroup was convened by request of the State Legislature to study disabled placard use and to develop a strategic plan to end any abuse.
-DOL’s report contains multiple recommendations for the Legislature to consider and is available online.
+DOL’s report contained multiple recommendations for the Legislature to consider.
 Many of the report recommendations were included in House Bill 2463, which was delivered to the Governor for signature on March 17, 2014.

 If you have questions about obtaining or renewing a disabled parking permit, please contact the Washington State Department of Licensing:

-If you have comments or questions about Seattle on-street parking for disabled parking permits, please contact:
+If you have other comments or questions about Seattle on-street parking for disabled parking permits, please contact:

 Jonathan Williams at email@example.com or (206) 733-9026